Your cart is empty.

 What if we are running late?

-We understand that things happen to delay departure from school and arrival.
-If you are running more than 10 minutes late, please call and let us know at 801.581.5567 so that we can make appropriate adjustments.
+We understand that things happen to delay departure from school and arrival at the Museum.
+If you are running more than 10 minutes late, please call and let us know at 801.581.6927 so that we can make appropriate adjustments.
 We will greet your group, but you may have to wait if we are welcoming groups who have arrived at their scheduled time.
+Please stay on the bus until a greeter comes to get you.

 What if we go through the Museum quickly?

 Preparing your students well and using field trip curriculum should stop this from happening.
-However, some groups will hurry through the galleries, and have a lot of extra time on their hands.
-Preliminary visitor studies show the Museum is at least a two-hour experience while for others it can take more than one visit.
-As such, we ask that your students take their time in the galleries on their field trip, so if they went through the Museum quickly, have them re-visit a certain gallery or the whole Museum and help them slow down to make observations and connections.
+However, some groups will hurry through the galleries and have a lot of extra time.
+Preliminary visitor studies show the Museum is at least a two-hour experience while for others it can take more than one visit to see it all.
+As such, we ask that your students take their time in the galleries during their field trip.
+If they go through the Museum quickly, have them re-visit a certain gallery or the whole Museum and help them slow down to make observations and connections.
 In good weather, there are outside spaces to explore.
 If your whole group seems to have finished earlier than you anticipated, we request that you call your bus and have them pick you up.

 Are there any spaces that my group won’t have access to?

 Yes, there are a few.
-We ask that fieldtrips do not use the elevators unless there is a need.
-On Level 2 there is a gallery called “Our Backyard” and is intended for our very young visitors and their families.
+We ask that field trip groups do not use the elevators unless there is someone in the group who requires one.
+On Level 2 there is a gallery called “Our Backyard” that is intended for our very young visitors and their families.
 We ask that school groups do not go in that space.
 Also, the Café is off-limits unless you are purchasing something to eat just before or during your scheduled lunchtime.

 When do I have to pay for my field trip?